gersonmoraes/ocaml-sugar/README.md

-# Sugar — Syntatic constructs for result monads
+# Sugar — On demand error handling layers

 %%VERSION%%

 Sugar is a small monadic library that tries to simplify the use of error aware expressions with a monadic interface.

-## How to use it
+Check out the the [documentation][docs] online for more information.

+## Main features

+- Unified interface to describe a result monad
+- Module builders to customize the monadic interface to your project
+- Works well on top of threading libraries like Lwt or Async
+- Exception handling is supported to some degree with the *strict* interfaces

+## Quick start

 1. Create an isolated module to describe your errors.
 2. Use one of Sugar's module builders to create a custom `Result` module for your project. *This module will implement a clean DSL to help you create error aware computations*.